animagine/DevOps-pbl/Project 5/readme.md

 Open port 3306 on the inbound rules for the security group.
 Allow access only to the IP address of the 'mysql client' server

 ![Screenshot 2023-01-21 at 8 31 48 PM](https://user-images.githubusercontent.com/1076924/213890314-99ba0c4e-478f-43d6-ab39-5096b4211b95.png)

+---

+On the 'mysql server' edit the configuration file.

+`sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf`

+Replace '127.0.0.1' to '0.0.0.0.0' .
+This will allow the MySQL server to allow connections from remote hosts.

+### install MySQL client on the 'mysql client' server